Find Finola’s Diamond!

 Ending a summers day

-Cats With Thumbs literary blogzine.
+Mark Stratton is the editor of Cats With Thumbs literary blogzine.
 He lives in Columbia, MO, USA with his wife and three cats, and says he ‘scribbles on occasion.’

 Thanks for reading Poets for Tsunami Relief.